mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 Mendix Cloud deployments are also dependent on the latest version of the [Mendix Cloud Foundry Buildpack](https://github.com/mendix/cf-mendix-buildpack).
 The [Mendix Cloud Foundry Buildpack release notes](https://github.com/mendix/cf-mendix-buildpack/releases) are published separately as other deployment targets are also dependent on the buildpack.

-There are separate release notes for other deployment targets, see [Deployment](/releasenotes/developer-portal/deployment/) release notes page for further information.
+There are separate release notes for other deployment targets; see the [Deployment](/releasenotes/developer-portal/deployment/) release notes page for further information.

-For information on the current status of deployment to Mendix Cloud and any planned releases see [Mendix Status](https://status.mendix.com/).
+For information on the current status of deployment to Mendix Cloud and any planned releases, see [Mendix Status](https://status.mendix.com/).

 ## 2023

+### October 12, 2023

+#### Portal Enhancements

+* We moved the **Running Now** interface from the **Metrics** page to the [Environment Details](/developerportal/deploy/environments-details/) page.
+This interface now displays as a dialog box, accessed by clicking the **Show Running Now** action button when the environment is running.

 ### September 19, 2023